How early before an event do I need to order a cake?

 Do you offer gluten free and vegan options?

-Yes, gluten free and vegan options are available.
+Yes, gluten and vegan friendly options are available.
 However, as the kitchen is not a gluten free or vegan zone, if severe allergies or intolerances are present it is advised to order from a specialised kitchen.
 Measures will be taken to ensure there is little/no contamination, however there is always the risk that because it is cooked in the same environment there could be some form on contamination.

 What is the process of ordering a cake?